glaciusimpact/reverse-proxy/README.md

 # 5 - Restarting Caddy configuration to apply it

-Then we restart the reverse proxy (which is a linux linux daemon/service by the way) to apply the configuration and we check the TCP port is listening.
+Then we restart the reverse proxy (which is a Linux daemon/service by the way) to apply the configuration and we check the TCP port is listening.

 ```
 sudo systemctl reload caddy